mw00847/molecular_interactions/README.md

-# Spectroscopy to structure, prediction of acetone and water geometries using FTIR, QM and ML methods
+# Spectroscopy to structure, prediction of acetone and water geometries using FTIR, Computational Chemistry and ML methods

 # Project Overview
 This project combines Computational Chemistry, FTIR Spectroscopy, and Machine Learning to predict the distribution of water geometries around acetone from experimental FTIR data.